- Traditional, topical sunscreen and protective UPF clothing offer the strongest coverage from harmful UV rays.

-Oral skin boosters have stumped international dermatologists for decades, but Heliocare’s methodology is promising.
-The manufacturer’s claim: equipping skin cells with this antioxidant property gives skin the added ability to ward off sun-related effects and aging.
-And preventing skin from frequent burns translates into fewer skin issues.
+Oral skin boosters have stumped international dermatologists for decades, but Heliocare seems like a promising step in the right direction.
+The manufacturer’s claim: equipping skin cells with an antioxidant property gives skin the added ability to ward off sun-related effects and aging.
+By protecting the skin from frequent burns, Heliocare claims that it can allow users to experience fewer skin issues.

-Overall, reviews online are quite favorable (Heliocare has four and a half stars on Amazon), with users reporting this supplement does appear to help prevent certain forms of sun damage.
+Overall, reviews online are quite favorable — Heliocare has four and a half stars on Amazon.
+Users report that this supplement does appear to help prevent certain forms of sun damage.
 However, the effects seem to vary widely from person to person.

 Heliocare is great for anyone who wants to fight age-related skin damage, and may help those who have certain skin disorders that make them more sensitive to sunlight.
 It’s also easy to use and convenient, with safe and natural ingredients.

-Depending on your preferred brand of sunscreen, Heliocare may cost more—about $30 for a two-month supply—but when you consider that it also has antiaging benefits, it may cut costs associated with the skincare products you use every day.
+Depending on your preferred brand of sunscreen, Heliocare may cost more—about $30 for a two-month supply—but when you consider that it also has anti aging benefits, it may cut the costs associated with the other skincare products that you use every day.

-Current research suggests Heliocare and other sun protection products that rely on P. leucotomos extract are safe and effective.
-There are also more than 20 peer-reviewed research articles supporting the efficacy and safety of P. leucotomos, even with long-term use, in the U.S. National Library of Medicine.
+Current research suggests that Heliocare, and other sun protection products that rely on PLE, are safe and effective.
+There are also more than 20 peer-reviewed research articles supporting the efficacy and safety of P. leucotomos, even for long-term use, in the U.S. National Library of Medicine.

-You should know that dietary supplements don’t need to be approved by the United States Food and Drug Administration (FDA) before they enter the market.
-Also bear in mind that these products should only be used in conjunction with, not in place of, topical sunscreen.
+You should know that dietary supplements, like Heliocare, don’t need to be tested and approved by the United States Food and Drug Administration (FDA) before they enter the market.
+Also bear in mind that these products should only be used in conjunction with topical sunscreen.

-When used as directed, results indicate that oral sun protection will aid as part of a healthy skincare regimen.
+When used as directed, research indicates that oral sun protection will likely be a boon to your healthy skincare regimen.